OsamaRagab4004/flowna-backend/README.md

+# Frontend
+you can find the link for frontend in react here : https://github.com/OsamaRagab4004/flowna the deployed version here : https://app.flowna.io/ username : cmsproject4400@gmail.com password : Code123456

 # Spring Boot 3.0 Security with JWT Implementation
 This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT).
 It includes the following features: